-If the answer to any of the questions above is "yes", keep your child home and consult your primary care physician.
+▶ If the answer to the question above is "yes", keep your child home and consult your primary care physician.
 If a doctor determines that the symptoms are due to another diagnosis, or COVID-19 is ruled out, your child may return to school after being fever-free for 24 hours without the use of fever-reducing medications.